Total TimePrep/Total Time: 20 min.

 - 1 cup meatless pasta sauce, warmed

 - Preheat broiler.
-In a large bowl, whisk together eggs.
-In another bowl, mix cheese, wheat germ and seasonings.
+In a shallow bowl, whisk together eggs.
+In another shallow bowl, mix cheese, wheat germ and seasonings.

 - Trim ends of eggplant; cut eggplant lengthwise into 1/2-in.-thick slices.
 Cut slices lengthwise into 1/2-in. strips.
 Dip eggplant in eggs, then coat with cheese mixture.
 Place on a baking sheet coated with cooking spray.

 - Spritz eggplant with additional cooking spray.
 Broil 4 in. from heat 3 minutes.
 Turn eggplant; spritz with additional cooking spray.
 Broil until golden brown, 1-2 minutes.
 Serve immediately with pasta sauce.

 Nutrition Facts1 serving: 135 calories, 5g fat (2g saturated fat), 68mg cholesterol, 577mg sodium, 15g carbohydrate (6g sugars, 4g fiber), 9g protein.
 Diabetic Exchanges: 1 medium-fat meat, 1 vegetable, 1/2 starch.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Aug 5, 2015